Want to Sell Your House? 5 Projects That Boost Its Value (and How to Afford Them)

 In any case, if do-it-yourself home projects send you to Home Depot or Lowe’s, you should use Ibotta to get cash back.
 At the time we checked, Ibotta was offering 1.5% cash back on all purchases at Home Depot, and $1 cash back on various products at Lowe’s.

-Plus, you’ll get a $10 bonus from Ibotta after your first purchase.
+Plus, you’ll get a $ bonus from Ibotta after you upload your first receipt.

 Mmmmm, Hardwood Floors